 Students who withdraw from school after classes begin may apply in the Office of the Bursar for refunds (i.e., tuition, room, board).
 The student is responsible to pay any outstanding charges to the university.
 Please visit the Office of the Bursar website for more information about the university's refund policy.
-(Concordia University Catalog)
+(Concordia University Undergraduate Catalog, p.
+20)